Archives » Nostalgia

 Not only was this single over twice as long as was then common, the track was also, except for the spoken outro, an instrumental.
 By that time in the sixties, unlike earlier in the decade, instrumental releases had become unusual and hits extremely rare.
 A doubly brave decision, then.

-This, it seems, is where prog rock started.
+This, it seems, is where prog rock may have started.

 Anna Watt